 Spastic hemiplegia is a type of cerebral palsy that only affects one side of the body.

-For example, your child might tend to lean in a certain direction, drag a leg behind, or clench their affected hand.
+For example, your child might tend to lean in a certain direction, drag a leg behind when walking or crawling, or clench their affected hand.

 Management for hemiplegia is essential to develop bilateral coordination.